idio-lang/idio-by-example/idio-source/general-style.rst

 Lists
 *****

-:lname:`Idio` is nominally as *Lisp* in that everything is treated as a list (of expressions).
-There are no expression delimiters (other than whitespace).
+:lname:`Idio` is nominally a *Lisp* in that everything is treated as a list (of expressions).
+There are no expression delimiters other than whitespace.

 The first expression is expected to resolve to a function and the remaining expressions are evaluated and passed as arguments to that